 Jamaica is a country with a rich and diverse culture, and there are countless traditions, rituals, and superstitions that have developed over the centuries and help people maintain a sense of connection to their past.
 Although Jamaican culture is always changing, with many of the old ways of life giving way to the unstoppable march of modernisation and urbanisation, the unique Jamaican fabric is still there, and the only way to get a true sense of this is to see the island for yourself.

-Check out The Rough Guide to Jamaica to find out more about Jamaica’s fascinating culture, and start planning your perfect trip to this Caribbean paradise.
+Check out The Rough Guide to Jamaica to find out more about Jamaica's fascinating culture, and start planning your perfect trip to this Caribbean paradise.
+And for all those already in Jamaica, ready to learn more about the culture, find recommended excursions here.

 Top image: © mauricioalvesfotos / Shutterstock